-The Refugee Self-Reliance Initiative offers a unique space for sharing research, programming, and policies that advance self-reliance and forging connections with a diverse community of stakeholders.
+The Refugee Self-Reliance Initiative offers a unique space to share research, programming, and policies that advance self-reliance and forge connections with a diverse community of stakeholders.

 Becoming an RSRI Network Partner (as a representative organization) or participating in our Community of Practice (as an individual member) is a statement of commitment to collective action to achieve our shared vision of a world where refugees have the social and economic abilities to meet their needs in a sustainable manner and live with dignity.